-- The battery pack can explode if not replaced, used, handled or disposed of properly.
-Use only batteries recommended by TOSHIBA as replacements. - Charge the battery pack only in an ambient temperature from 5 through 35 degrees Celsius.
-Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate, and the battery life might be shortened.
+The battery pack can explode if not replaced, used, handled or disposed of properly.
+Dispose of the battery as required by local ordinances or regulations.
+Use only batteries recommended by TOSHIBA as replacements.

+- Charge the battery pack only in an ambient temperature from 5 through 35 degrees Celsius.
+Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate, and the battery life might be shortened. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
+Never remove the battery pack while the computer is in Sleep Mode, as data might be lost.